Alfresco/docs-alfresco/content-accelerator/latest/configure/actions.md

 Export folder must be configured as a folder action - it will throw an error if it is a document action.

-The zip created will be the {_folder name_}.zip
+The ZIP created will be the {_folder name_}.zip

-If any child objects are subfolders or empty documents, they'll be omitted from the zip.
+If any child objects are subfolders or empty documents, they'll be omitted from the ZIP.

 #### Download With Tags

 When enabled (defaults to false), a user can download a folder with folder tags enabled - creating individual folders for each tag and populating each folder with any child documents that share the same tag.

-If a child document lacks a tag, or Download With Tags is disabled, all docs will be at the root of the zip.
+If a child document lacks a tag, or Download With Tags is disabled, all docs will be at the root of the ZIP.

 ## Send Email